wvangansbeke/LaneDetection_End2End/README.md

 - Pretrainig: When a high number of lane lines are desired to be detected, the supervision could be be too weak (depending on the initialization and the network).
 Pretraining using a few segmentation labels is a good way to alleviate this problem.

 - Proxy segmentation task: You could also combine our method with a proxy segmentation task in a shared encoder architecture.
 This can have some benefits (i.e. good initialization for the weight maps), although this makes the setup more complex.

+## TODO
+- [ ] Augment first module with an instance segmentation method to output each instance sequentially.